 The Basics of Frame Rate

-Frame rate refers to the number of frames displayed per second (fps) in a video.
-It’s a crucial aspect of video production and consumption.
-The two most common frame rates are 30 fps and 60 fps.
-Each has its own advantages, disadvantages, and specific applications.
+At its core, frame rate is just the number of individual frames displayed per second (fps) in a video.
+The two you’ll run into most are 30 fps and 60 fps.
+Each has strengths, trade-offs, and specific situations where it makes the most sense.
+Let me walk you through all of it.

 Understanding 30 fps